from small one page howto to huge articles all in one place

 TYPE MATCHING AND PRIORITY

-When CUPS needs to determine the MIME type of a given file, it checks every MIME type defined in the .types files.
-When two types have the same matching rules, the type chosen will depend on the type name and priority, with higher- priority types being used over lower-priority ones.
+When CUPS needs to determine the MIME media type of a given file, it checks every MIME media type defined in the .types files.
+When two or more types match a given file, the type chosen will depend on the type name and priority, with higher-priority types being used over lower-priority ones.
 If the types have the same priority, the type names are sorted alphanumerically in ascending order and the first type is chosen.

 For example, if two types "text/bar" and "text/foo" are defined as matching the extension "doc", normally the type "text/bar" will be chosen since its name is alphanumerically smaller than "text/foo".
 However, if "text/foo" also defines a higher priority than "text/bar", "text/foo" will be chosen instead.